rkms86/SUSAN/README.md

 `SUSAN` is a low-level/mid-level framework for fast Subtomogram Averaging (StA) for CryoEM.
 It uses *susbtacks* instead of *subtomograms* that are cropped *on-the-fly* from the aligned stacks to reduce the computational complexity and the overall performace of the StA pipeline.

 `SUSAN` was designed to be modular, flexible and fast.
 It is conformed by two layers:
 - **Low-level layer**: Set of executables that perform the demanding computations.
-They were written in `C++` using a minimal set of dependencies: `Eigen`, as a header-only mathemetical engine, `CUDA`, for GPU acceleration, and `PThreads` for lightweight multi-threading.
+They were written in `C++` using a minimal set of dependencies: `Eigen`, as a header-only mathemetical engine, `CUDA` for GPU acceleration, and `PThreads` for lightweight multi-threading.
 Optionally, they can be built with [`MPI`](https://en.wikipedia.org/wiki/Message_Passing_Interface) support to run in multi-node environments.
 - **Mid-level layer**: Set of wrappers to the previous layer that simplify its use and provides a set of non time-critical operations.
 It is used to create the workflows or pipelines as scripts.
 There are wrappers for `Matlab` and for `Python`.
 The `Matlab` one was designed to complement [DYNAMO](https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Main_Page), while the `Python` one is provided to enable integration to other pipelines based on this language.

 ### About